Code Sniffer Page

 The dialog opens when you click next to the Configuration list on the Code Sniffer page.

-Use this dialog to configure local Code Sniffer scripts, scripts associated with remote PHP interpreters, see PHP Code Sniffer, and configure Code Sniffer's behaviour.
+Use this dialog to configure local Code Sniffer scripts or scripts associated with remote PHP interpreters as well as configure Code Sniffer's behaviour.
+See PHP Code Sniffer for details.

 The left-hand pane of the dialog shows all the configured Code Sniffer scripts, one of them is of the type Local, and others are named after the remote PHP interpreters with which the scripts are associated.
 When you select a configuration, the right-hand pane shows its details.